Alexpe77/Weather-App/README.md

 # Weather-App 🌤️

-The goal was to create a weather app using some api's, for this project i used *OpenWeatherMap* to get the weather data using the native JS fetch() method and *Unsplash* to show a photo of the city they entered in the form.
+The goal was to create a weather app using some api's, for this project i used *OpenWeatherMap* to get the weather data using the native JS fetch() method and *Unsplash* to show a photo of the city they entered in the form. </br>
+Here's the link to access this project : [Weather App](https://alexpe77.github.io/Weather-App/)

 ## Specifications 🧰